 Answer: Paul Ekman

-- What 1994 memoir by Elizabeth Wurtzel tells of the author's experiences with depression and its medications, and is often assigned as reading for social workers to help them empathize with their clients?
+113. What 1994 memoir by Elizabeth Wurtzel, which tells of the author's experiences with depression and its medications, is often assigned as reading for social workers to help them better empathize with their clients?

 Answer: Prozac Nation

-- 20th-century British psychologist John Bowlby is linked to theory involving what “A” word that means an affection or sympathy with someone that keeps you connected to them?
+114. 20th-century British psychologist John Bowlby is linked to "A" theory—a word meaning an affection or sympathy with someone that keeps you connected?

 Answer: Attachment

-- What test, named after two psychologists, was devised by Lewis Terman after revising the Binet-Simon Scale, and is used in the diagnosis of children with learning difficulties It can also be used to identify gifted children.
-(Hint: The name is the two psychologist's last names hyphenated.)
+116. What test, named after two psychologists, was devised by Lewis Terman after revising the Binet-Simon Scale, and is used in the diagnosis of children with learning difficulties, but can also be used to identify gifted children?

 Answer: Stanford-Binet

-- Which field within cognitive psychology looks at how language is related to psychology (for example, how we acquire, use, and understand language)?
+117. Which field within cognitive psychology looks at how language is related to psychology?
+For example, how we acquire, use, and understand language.

 Answer: Psycholinguistics

-- Which subfield of psychology is a little meta because it studies the techniques and methods researchers use to learn about human behavior?
+118. Which subfield of psychology is a little meta because it studies the techniques and methods researchers use to study human behavior?

 Answer: Quantitative